Glen-Ochieng/My-SQL-Course./README.md

 To get it in descending order you add desc at the end of the order by statement i.e. ORDER BY column1 desc

 ### INNER JOIN/ JOIN
-This is used to join two tables on only columns they have in common
+This is used to join two tables on only columns they have in common.

 *Snytax*